mstaack/quasar-layouts/README.md

 These are just layouts, no content.
 Pick a site a mimick it.

+So that we don't get duplicates, use the Issues tab to specify which Layout you are doing.
+And, check Issues tab before starting a new one.

 To add a new layout:
 ```
 quasar new l layout-name